SallySoul/rust-knapsack-solver/README.md

 cat test_assets/random_400k.txt | ./target/release/rust-knapsack-solver solve
 ```

+Note that printing the decision vector for large problems can take some time.
+To skip this (the decision vector will still be calculated and validated), pass `-n / --no-print-solution` as well.

-The tool and its two subcommands also support the `-h / --help` flags, which well display
+The tool and its two subcommands also support the `-h / --help` flags, which will display
 information about additional options.

 There are additional tests in `test_assets`.